jcrayz/OS-Regression-Testing/README.md

 *Install the product (to be completed)*

-Once the installation is completed, *(open the command prompt and cd into the root directory/open the shortcut in the folder to open the command prompt?
+Once the installation is completed, *(open the command prompt and cd into the root directory/open the shortcut in the folder to open the command prompt.
 To be completed)*, then execute the command `python -m allamericanregress --install`.

 This command will install the windows service to ensure our program will be run when your computer performs an update.
 Additionally, the install will ensure that the database and supporting files are created.